-Lets for example if for a project 250 stress packages are estimated out of which 20 are highly critical, 100 are moderately critical and rest 130 are lower critical then manhour estimates will be =1.2 X (20×50 + 100×40 + 130×30) =10680 considering 50 man-hours for a highly critical package, 40 man-hours for a moderately critical stress package and 30 man-hours for lower critical stress package.
-The total value is increased by 20% as data is not firm.
+Lets for example if for a project 250 stress packages are estimated out of which 20 are highly critical, 100 are moderately critical, and rest 130 are lower critical then manhour estimates will be =1.2 X (20×50 + 100×40 + 130×30) =10680 considering 50 man-hours for a highly critical package, 40 man-hours for a moderately critical stress package and 30 man-hours for lower critical stress package.
+The total value is increased by 20% as the data is not firm.

-In this method, the total number of stress critical lines are estimated from existing P&ID.
+In this method, the total number of stress critical lines is estimated from the existing P&ID.
 Then that value is multiplied by a factor (Normally 12 to 18 depending on the experience of the existing organization).
-For example, if the project mentioned above contains 4 stress critical lines (you have to calculate critical lines from P&ID) per stress system on an average, then the total number of stress critical lines are 250×4=1000.
+For example, if the project mentioned above contains 4 stress critical lines (you have to calculate critical lines from P&ID) per stress system on average, then the total number of stress critical lines is 250×4=1000.
 So total piping man-hours estimated would be approximately 1000 x 12=12000.